Aurimas-N/Hypermarket-Sales-In-Europe/Hypermarket_sales.md

   * Top selling products and profit they bring
   * Average processing time between order and shipment
   * Average order value
+  * Filters to find direct month of year and country

 # Dataset
 * Data is in one `.xlxs` format file.